MMXXIV/gabriel-costel-bling-web-test/README.md

 I used the [PokeAPI] (https://pokeapi.co/) for the vast majority of the data fetching, however during the first analysis i came across [Pokexperto](https://pokexperto.net/) and we made use of their API to fetch some GIF's, wich were used to give the Pokedex in the hero section a better feel.

-I implemented a debounced search in the search function, for a better UX, wich made me have to limit the API base calls to 100 searchs.
+I implemented a debounced search in the search function, for a better UX, the api was quite slow for this operation so i had to limit the API base calls to 100 subjects.
 However, for the table we use the already cached data so you can search by any of the fields that are displayed on the index, youll have to load more if you dont see one that you are looking for.

 For the "Type" row in the index table, i slightly modified the [Badge](https://ui.shadcn.com/docs/components/badge) component from Shadcn to represent each pokemon's type.